FormularSumo/ECM-1417-Web-Dev/README.txt

-  Form that allows user to input username and create avatar by choosing skin eyes and mouth of it Live avatar preview that updates as user selects skin/eyes/mouth Registration fails and message explaining why if special charater used in username If user decides to re-register later (eg they want to change their username or avatar), existing avatar is hidden from navbar
+  Form that allows user to input username and create avatar by choosing skin eyes and mouth of it Live avatar preview that updates as user selects skin/eyes/mouth Registration fails and message explaining why if special charater used in username If user decides to re-register later (eg they want to change their username or avatar), existing avatar is hidden from navbar, and existing previous highscores are cleared

 pairs.php:
   'Points this round' shows how many points can still be earnt when the level is completed.
 These points go down over time - proportionally slower as the round goes on.
 Selecting a wrong pair also reduces points slightly.
 Points go down slower on harder levels to compensate for there being more cards and more cards needed to form a 'pair'.
 'Previous highscore for this level' shows the best score accomplished in the past by the user, or says 'none' if they haven't completed this level before.
 'Total points' accumlates as the user completes levels, and 'This round [x] cards at a time need matching together' tells the user how many cards are needed to form a pair.